va-anesthesia/vista-model/README.md

 ## fileman-schema

-Fileman is the database management system of the VHA Information Systems Technology and Architecture.
+Filema (File Manager) is the database management system of the VHA Information Systems Technology and Architecture (VISTA).
-Its model is a hierachical filestore, analogous to hierachical document store of present day JSON stores like MongoDB.
+Fileman's model is a hierachical filestore, analogous to hierachical document store of MongoDB and other JSON stores.